pvasek/kudu-wiki/Customizing-deployments.md

     [config]
     project = WebProject

-## Deploying a specific folder for a Node, PHP, or ASP.NET site:
+## Deploying a specific folder for a Node, PHP, or ASP.NET site

 If the folder you want to deploy is not the root of  the repository, you can specify which folder to deploy. e.g.